ManavX/ManavX/README.md

-<h4 align="left">👋 Hey!
-My name is Manav and I'm a computer science major from Vancouver, BC!</h4>
+<h4 align="left">👋 Hey, I'm Manav — a full-stack developer from Vancouver who loves turning complex ideas into clean, usable software.
+When I'm not coding, you'll probably find me climbing, gaming, or curating a new playlist!</h4>

 ###